Marine Aviation Logistics Squadron 16: 1970s & 1980s

-In June 1971, H&MS-16 returned to Marine Corps Air Station, Helicopter (MCAS {H} Santa Ana, California.
+In June 1971, H&MS-16 returned to Marine Corps Air Station, Helicopter (MCAS {H} Santa Ana, California).
 As H&MS-16's stateside operations settled, it moved to "Hangar 3", during February 1972.
 With increased responsibilities and operations, H&MS-16 expanded into its first two mobile maintenance facilities in August 1973.

 Over the years, H&MS-16's capabilities and size have grown as MAG-16 gained additional squadrons and updated its helicopters.
-Expansion of Avionics, Power Plants, Ground Support Equipment, and the Aviation Supply complexes are just a few of the major changes that have taken place.
+The expansion of Avionics, Power Plants, Ground Support Equipment, and the Aviation Supply complexes are just a few of the major changes that have taken place.
 The squadron has lived up to its motto of the "Best Supporting the Best" by earning numerous awards.
-They include 10 consecutive V. C. Sledge Awards for T-64 engine support and DOD Maintenance Excellence Award for 1988 and 1991.
+They include 10 consecutive V. C. Sledge Awards for T-64 engine support and the DOD Maintenance Excellence Award in 1988 and 1991.
 Additionally, the supply department was selected as the first west coast Navy/Marine Corps unit to implement shipboard Uniform Automated Data Processing System (SUADPS) Release III in 1998, a major inventory and financial software package update.
 Most importantly, over the years the squadron has led the way in Intermediate Maintenance Activity (IMA) productivity and material accountability by consistently surpassing higher headquarters standards and goals.

 On 1 October 1988 H&MS-16 was redesignated as Marine Aviation Logistics Squadron 16 (MALS16).
-This change provided a new organizational structure to better serve the requirements of MAG-16' squadrons and to meet the challenges of Marine Air-Ground Task Force (MAGTF) deployments.
+This change provided a new organizational structure to better serve the requirements of MAG-16 squadrons and to meet the challenges of Marine Air-Ground Task Force (MAGTF) deployments.